tan12082001/project-math-magicians/README.md

 - **JavaScript and Stylelint linters are installed for code implementation improvement**

+- **A working calculator that can perform operations based on two variables.**

+- **Displays a random quote on page load from an external API**

+- **Uses useEffect and useState hooks for fetching data**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->